Sydney-Informatics-Hub/langchainlaw/README.md

 answers in the "example" column.

-## Batch mode
+## Batch requests
-The classifier can "send asynchronous groups of requests with 50% lower costs, a separate pool of significantly higher rate limits, and a clear 24-hour turnaround time" (see https://platform.openai.com/docs/guides/batch).
+The classifier can take advantage of OpenAI's Batch API.
+Batch requests are "asynchronous groups of requests with 50% lower costs, a separate pool of significantly higher rate limits, and a clear 24-hour turnaround time" (see https://platform.openai.com/docs/guides/batch).

 ### send a batch request for a single case